praveenraj2001/StudyMaterial/Linux/README.md

 * Kernel maintains process list table in form of double linked list
 * Each process has a unique ID(pid)

-* Preemption (if the CPU resource is forcefully taken then it is Preemption)
+* Preemption (Whenever the time is completed the CPU might stop the process forcefully This time is known as quantum or time slice)

 * process table is maintained by Kernal